 Premium vinyl posts are then sleeved over top and attached with screws.
-This system was originated in Canada as a solution for fencing with deep frost lines.
-Using concrete in these deep freeze areas up north resulted in frost heave pushing concreted posts out of the ground.
-By driving steel posts in the ground 4′
+This system originated in Canada as a solution for fencing with deep frost lines.
+Using concrete in these deep freeze areas up north resulted in frost pushing concreted posts out of the ground.

 This method is also great for use in disturbed soil (loose soil) from backfill or sandy soil.
-When installing around a swimming pool area that is backfilled we have used 12′ posts driving them 8′ deep to reach solid ground.
-Just installing with concrete on disturbed soil will not cut it.
-When the ground settles the concrete will be exposed.
-I have even seen fencing fallen over concrete intact, just no soil to hold it up.
+When installing around a swimming pool area that is backfilled, we use 12′ posts and drive them 8′ deep to reach solid ground.
+Just installing concrete on disturbed soil will not cut it.
+When the ground settles, the concrete will be exposed.
+I have even seen fencing fallen over, concrete intact, just because there was no soil to hold it up.

 Traditional Vinyl Post Set in 100% Concrete

-This is a great way to set your vinyl fence posts especially for picket fencing and small privacy fencing.
-Dig the holes 18″ to 36″ depending on the fence and the amount of wind sheer expected.
+This is a great way to set your vinyl fence posts, especially for picket fencing and small privacy fencing.
+Dig the holes 18″ to 36″ depending on the fence and the amount of wind expected.
 Pour in 100% real concrete (NOT A SKAT MIX) and tamp in place.
-After you set the total fence and made adjustments then take a 5 gallon bucket of water pour in half per post all the fence posts.
-This allows the water to sink in, then repeat.
+After you set the total fence and made adjustments, take a 5-gallon bucket of water and pour it in half per post on all the fence posts.
+Allow the water to sink in, then repeat.

 Vinyl Fence Framework

-Once the posts have been set, then simply insert prebuilt picket panels (rails) into post slots and secure with color coated stainless steel screws.
+Once the posts have been set, simply insert prebuilt picket panels (rails) into post slots and secure them with colored stainless steel screws.
 The stainless steel screws don’t rust like other screws.
-Also the stainless steel screws will keep the pickets vertical.
-By using the stainless steel screws you can easily remove a section if needed.
+They will also keep the pickets vertical.
+By using the stainless steel screws, you can easily remove a section if needed.

 Installing on Level Grade

 Our premium vinyl picket fencing is designed to rack up to 12″.
-That means for level property to a slight grade the fence section will shift or RACK.
+That means, for level property to a slight grade, the fence section will shift or RACK.
 Rails will follow the contour of the ground while the pickets remain vertical.
 Have you ever seen a cheap vinyl glued panel at an angle up a hill?
-Terrible installation and that reflects on the homeowner as well.
+This is a terrible installation and that reflects on the homeowner as well.

 Installing on a Hill

 We OWN the FACTORY!
-So we build our premium vinyl picket fencing in 3 grade slopes to handle almost any terrain.
-Normal slope, moderate slope, and severe slope are options.
+So we build our premium vinyl picket fencing in 3-grade slopes to handle almost any terrain: Normal slope, moderate slope, and severe slope.

 Vinyl Fence Pickets